Effects of the Covid-19 Pandemic on Different Sectors in Turkey

 Consumers showed increasing interest in internet TV platforms such as Netflix and BluTV in March.
 It is expected that the rise in this category, which managed to retain the increasing demand with new content and attractive campaigns, will continue in the coming weeks.

-After the third week of March, a significant increase was observed in products such as baby food, children's clothing, diapers, and wet wipes.
-Demand for large-sized packages of these types of products also increased significantly.
-However, sales of durable products such as strollers decreased.
+After the third week of March, there was a significant increase in products such as baby food, children's clothing, diapers, and wet wipes.
+Demand for large-sized packages of these types of products also increased noticeably.
+However, sales of durable products like strollers decreased.

 Games

-Consumers spending more time at home and looking for ways to entertain themselves under these conditions led to a rapid rise in free online local games.
+Consumers spending more time at home and looking for ways to entertain themselves turned to games, leading to a rapid rise in free online local games.
 While the performance of sites selling console games decreased, demand for games aimed at younger individuals, such as Brawl Stars and PUBG, increased.

 Clothing and Footwear

-When the coronavirus pandemic came to the forefront in the second week of March, a decrease was observed in the clothing and footwear category.
-However, due to the effects of discount campaigns, this situation changed in the last two weeks of the month, but it is anticipated that this increase is related to the limitation of social interaction and will not be permanent.
-Companies that had started e-commerce long ago and established their systems were not negatively affected as much as others.
+In the second week of March, as the coronavirus pandemic came to the forefront, a decline was observed in the clothing and footwear category.
+However, due to the effects of discount campaigns, this situation changed in the last two weeks of the month, but it is anticipated that this increase is related to the limitation of social interactions and will not be permanent.
+Companies that had started e-commerce long ago and established their systems were not as negatively affected as others.

 Pet Products

-During this period, consumers stayed at home more, thus spending more time with their pets.
-This situation increased the interaction of sites selling products such as food, toys, and litter for pets.
-On the other hand, interaction in the areas of live animal sales and adoptions decreased during the pandemic.
+During this period, consumers stayed home more, thus spending more time with their pets.
+This situation increased the interactions of sites selling products such as food, treats, toys, and litter for pets.
+On the other hand, interactions in the areas of live animal sales and adoptions decreased during the pandemic.

 Those with Interaction Rates Increasing Between 10% – 30%